GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ![OLED tape on bottom](/docs/images/buildguide/OLED_tape_bottom.jpg)

 Insert the OLED on the top of the PCB.
-Make sure it sits as flush to the PCB as possible.
+Make sure it sits as flush with the PCB as possible.
 Maybe hold it in place with some masking tape.

 > **Note**
 > You could also temporarily install the switchplate over the OLED, using a few switches.
 This way you make sure it's exactly in the right spot and rotation.